Couch-bit/Typing-Test/README.txt

 Description:

 This is a typing test that first displays an options menu which lets the user choose the text and stats to display.
-The app is written in Python 3.10.
+The app is written in Python 3.11.

 Necessary modules:

 - matplotlib (pip install matplotlib);
-- ttkthemes (pip install ttkthemes).

 Options menu behavior: